College of Magic: The Magical Arts Centre

-College of Magic is currently resident in its own premises situated on Imam Haron Road in Claremont Cape Town.
+College of Magic is currently resident in its premises situated on Imam Haron Road in Claremont Cape Town.
 These premises were officially opened as the "Magical Arts Centre" (MAC) on 24 February 1995 by the then Department of Arts, Culture, Science and Technology.

 The MAC consists of a double-story Victorian house with a wrap-around porch upstairs and downstairs, and is situated on 1840 m2 of property.
 Five rooms are used for teaching purposes and two further rooms are available for tutorials.

 The building has a courtyard in which the college's animals are kept.
 There are two large shipping containers in the back garden; one stores an extensive collection of stage illusions, magical props and costumes; the other is a fully equipped workshop for the students and was developed through the sponsorship of the Old Mutual Foundation.